srivshnu/Python-Learning/README.md

 # Python-Learning
-Trying to learn Python from the https://github.com/Asabeneh Repo
+Trying to learn Python from the https://github.com/Asabeneh Repo and Geeks for Geeks(https://www.geeksforgeeks.org/courses/python-skill-up).